ianthekid/gotowp/readme.txt

 == Changelog ==

+= 1.0.8 =
+* updated fixed "date format issue"

+= 1.0.5 =
+* updated form to mirror the form in GoToWebinar settings for each webinar

 = 1.0 =
 * A change since the previous version.
 * Another change.

-= 1.0.5 =
-* updated form to mirror the form in GoToWebinar settings for each webinar

 == Upgrade Notice ==